imLogM/multi_seed_region_grow/README.md

 # multi_seed_region_grow
-a multi-seed region growing algorithm
+A multi-seed region growing algorithm.
+It can be used as a preprocess in object-recognition, segmentation, tracker and so on.

 ## Environment
 * GCC